Sex is Sex, Not Gender

 Unlike the alma mater of George Smilely, my institution is a US doctoral-granting university with, according to the Carnegie Foundation for the Advancement of Teaching, very high research activity.
 My office supports faculty in the six health sciences schools (dental medicine, medicine, nursing, pharmacy, public health, rehabilitation sciences/allied health).
 Since I’m used to working with a wider constiuency, I often contact potential collaborators in the schools of engineering, social work, education, business, arts & sciences, law etc. - but otherwise the non-health sciences schools have their own vice provost for research watching out for their welfare.

-2. drugmonkey said,
+2. drugmonkey said

 Just because this is where we’ve arrived in a politically correct spasm regarding psychological orientation doesn’t make it the OneGodlyTruth of linguistics.
 For many people “gender” is mapped to biological identity and “sex” is taken as less precise because it is also used to describe actions.
 The substitution of “gender” for “sex” and vice versa has an apparently long history (pitting actual use versus officiousness, obviously) and the pre-eminence of “gender” over “sex” in academe appears a phenomenon of the last few decades.